FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 :::

-But wait, how does CoFHE knows to connect between the variables, e.g. `balance` and `amount`, and the actual underlying encrypted data to calculate the result?
+But wait, how does CoFHE know how to connect two variables (e.g. `balance` and `amount`) and the underlying encrypted data to calculate the result?
 To understand this, we need to understand how encrypted data is represented in the smart contracts 👇.

 ## Data Representation